-Furniture straps should always be secured to studs, so we started by locating them with our stud finder and marking the studs behind the dresser.
+Furniture straps should always be secured to studs.
+So start by locating them with our stud finder and mark the studs behind the dresser.

 The straps we used are supposed to be secured to the wall nine inches below the dresser.

-We always start by pre-drilling the holes that are smaller than the screw with our cordless drill.
-We do this so the screw will go in easier and be less likely to split the wood.
-The furniture strap bracket was our guide for where the pre-drilled holes should go.
+Start by pre-drilling the holes that are smaller than the screw with your cordless drill.
+This is done so the screw will go in easier and be less likely to split the wood.
+The furniture strap bracket serves as your guide for where the pre-drilled holes should go.

 Drive the screws into the studs with an impact driver, securing the bracket to the wall.
 Impact drivers just help to not strip the wood.
 They also function kind of like a hammer, so while it drills, it hammers the screw into the wood.

 Here’s the drill and impact driver combo set that we own.
 But here’s a more inexpensive drill and impact driver combo set.
 If you don’t have both, you can always ask your friends or family if they have two that you can borrow.

-We moved the dressed back to its original spot to mark where the furniture bracket needed to go on the dresser.
-We used a pencil to mark where to put the bracket.
+Move the dresser back to its original spot to mark where the furniture bracket needs to go on the dresser.
+Use a pencil to mark where to put the bracket.

-We moved the dresser back out and pre-drilled two holes, using the bracket as our guide.
-And erased the pencil lines.
+Then, move the dresser back out and pre-drill two holes, using the bracket as your guide.
+Erase the pencil lines.

 Next, drive the screws into the dresser.

-We slid the dresser back into place and hooked the silver buckle to the strap on the furniture bracket.
-Then we tightened the straps.
+Then, slide the dresser back into place and hook the silver buckle to the strap on the furniture bracket.
+And tighten the straps.

-After we were done, we tested out the straps.
+After you are done, test out the straps.

-As you can see, they did their job.
+As you can see, they do their job.